Lot Smith: Service in the Utah War 1857

 The President and US Senate had chosen to remove then-governor Brigham Young from office based on reports from federal officials assigned to Utah who had abandoned their assignments and returned to the east.
 Young's replacement as governor of Utah territory Alfred Cumming was escorted by a contingent of 1,400 Federal troops led by Gen. Albert Johnston as part of what was called the Utah Expedition.
 The army's orders were to support the installment of the new governor, using force as necessary as resistance was expected based on the official's reports.

 Smith was sent on a special mission by Young, who hoped to delay the arrival of the troops in the hope that a diplomatic breakthrough could be reached before the troops reached Salt Lake City.
 Smith led a group of Nauvoo Legion rangers east across Wyoming along the stretch where the California, Oregon and Mormon Trails merge.
 Mormons, including Orrin Porter Rockwell harassed the army by burning the grass along the route, stampeding the army mules, and driving off their cattle.
 Fort Bridger, Wyoming was burned to the ground.
 Smith ordered the Union wagon trains of supplies to turn around but they complied only while he was in sight.
 Then, in one night, Smith and his men burned three wagon trains of supplies (food, clothing, gunpowder and whiskey for an entire army).
 Lot Smith and his rangers held off the Federal soldiers until an early blizzard and cold winter weather set in.
 The army was forced to winter near the ruins of Fort Bridger, Wyoming.

-Smith's efforts and the weather stopped an army - without Mormon troops harming any soldiers on the Federal side.
-A diplomatic settlement brokered by Col. Thomas L. Kane allowed Governor Cumming to take office peaceably and protected the civilian population from the army.
+Smith's efforts and the weather stopped the army — without Mormon troops harming any soldiers on the Federal side.
+A diplomatic settlement brokered by Col. Thomas L. Kane and the Utah War Peace Commission, allowed Governor Cumming to take office peaceably and protected the civilian population from the army.

 Service in the Civil War

-Lot Smith led a contingent of the Nauvoo Legion that, at the request of Abraham Lincoln, guarded the telegraph line in conjunction with the U.S. Army during the Civil War.
+Lot Smith commanded a company of volunteer militia mustered mainly from the Nauvoo Legion that, at the request of Abraham Lincoln, guarded the telegraph line in conjunction with the U.S. Army during the Civil War.
+The Utah Volunteer Cavalry Company served under orders for 90 days during the summer of 1862 and was mustered out of federal service in August having experienced no combat.

 Elected to public office

-Lot Smith was the first Sheriff of Davis County, Utah.
-He also served in the Utah Territorial Legislature.
+Lot Smith was the first sheriff of Davis County, Utah.
+He also served in the Utah Territorial Legislature, serving in the lower house and upper house of the legislature.